Bengali actor Madhabi Mukherjee discharged from hospital | Entertainment

 Veteran actor Madhabi Mukherjee was discharged from a private hospital in south Kolkata on Wednesday as her health condition improved.

-Mukherjee, who has a history of persistent anaemia and high blood sugar levels, was admitted to the hospital on April 29 with weakness.
+Mukherjee, who has a history of persistent anaemia and high blood sugar level, was admitted to the hospital on April 29 with weakness.

+''What was worrying us was the blood sugar level, which is now being monitored and brought under control with the help of medicines.
+Our doctors will keep monitoring her health,'' he said.

+Mukherjee, 80, needs to decide when to undertake the surgery for the gallstone, the official said.

-Mukherjee, a National Award-winning actor, was known for her performances in Satyajit Ray's 'Charulata' and 'Ghare Baire', Mrinal Sen's 'Baishey Shraban', and Ritwik Ghatak's 'Subarnarekha'.
+A National Award-winning actor, she is known for her performances in Satyajit Ray's 'Mahanagar' and 'Kapurush', Mrinal Sen's 'Baishey Shraban', and Ritwik Ghatak's 'Subarnarekha'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)